 NISCW NETWORK MAIN ACTIVITIES

-· The Network has hosted two national healing and cultural reclamation adoptee gatherings in 2014 and 2015.
+· The Network has hosted three national healing and cultural reclamation adoptee gatherings in 2014, 2015 and 2017.
 The Network ensures Indigenous adoptees have the appropriate healing supports, information sessions, and networking experiences in a culturally appropriate and land-based environment.

 · The Network has successfully hosted a national solidarity rally for adoptees in 2016.
 The Network ensures that Indigenous adoptees are given a voice to share their collective stories on a national stage.